Facebook Pixel Master of Arts in History | Western Kentucky University

 Comprehensive Exam

-Students should contact the History Graduate Advisor early in their programs for help in selecting fields and compiling a list of books and articles for the comprehensive exam.
-All students must pass the comprehensive exam (written and oral), which assesses their command of the methods and scholarly literature in their fields of specialization.
-Students in Plan B are required to enroll in HIST 598 in their final semester.
-Students in Plan A are not required to enroll in HIST 598 but still must pass the exam.
+Students should contact the History Graduate Advisor for help in selecting fields and faculty mentors for their comprehensive exam committee.
+All students must pass the comprehensive exam (written and oral), which assesses their command of the methods and scholarly literature in three fields of specialization.